Code-Institute-Submissions/janeyrinn-jp_trading_AprResub/README.md

 > - i Phone XR (414 x 896)
 > - Laptop (1440 x 900)

+The site was tested for Safari using an iPhone 11 but I could not test other screen sizes on this device.

-Testing was documented using Microsoft Excel and the full spreadsheet can be found [*here*](assets/read-me/testing.xlsx) Bugs found and their fixes can also be found in the excel document.
+Testing was documented using Microsoft Excel and the full spreadsheet can be found [*here*](assets/read-me/testing.xlsx).

+Bugs found in the code and their fixes can also be found in the excel document.

 ## Deployment